Tábor

-Tábor (/cs/; Tabor) is a town in the South Bohemian Region of the Czech Republic.
-It has about 34,000 inhabitants, making it the second most populated town in the region.
-The town was founded by the Hussites in 1420.
+Tábor (/cs/; Tabor /de/) is a town in the South Bohemian Region of the Czech Republic.
+It has about 34,000 inhabitants, making it the second most populous town in the region.
+It lies in the Tábor Uplands on the Lužnice River.
+The town is a road and railway junction.

+Tábor was founded by the Hussites in 1420 and named after the bibical Mount Tabor.
 The historic town centre is well preserved and is protected as an urban monument reservation.
+The town has four national cultural monuments, including the Old Town Hall, which houses the Hussite Museum.
+Tábor Zoo is also one of the town's well-known tourist destinations.

 Administrative division

 Tábor consists of 15 municipal parts (in brackets population according to the 2021 census):